-Daniel Horn is a young architect and designer with a strong interest in disaster recovery design, urban design and community planning.
+Daniel Horn is an young architectural designer with a strong interest in disaster recovery/response design, urban design and community planning.
 He is a graduate of New York Institute of Technology and received his Bachelors degree in Architecture.
-Dan serves as co-chair of Operation Resilient Long Island (ORLI), a grassroots committee of young architects founded to explore methods to aid coastal communities rebuild for the future.
+Dan serves as co-chair & design director of Operation Resilient Long Island (ORLI), a grassroots committee of young architects founded to explore methods to aid coastal communities rebuild for the future.
 Dan's personal experiences with Super-storm Sandy have fostered his interest in helping his community and the entire region rebuild resiliently.
-He currently works in New York City for Perez APC, an architecture firm whose primary focus is resilient reconstruction after natural disasters.

 NYC Build It Back Program: Damage Assessment and surveying of homes affected by Super-storm Sandy.

 Basic surveying and drafting work.
 Occasionally will give design advice to Architect.

 New York Institute of Technology (NYIT), Old Westbury, NY, US, BArch, Architecture